When Is the Best Time

 This is our complete Blue Lagoon guide with every question answered.
-Fully updated for 2019.
+Fully updated for 2019/20.
 Need quick tips?
 Jump directly to our 9 Must-Know Tips and the ultimate guide above it.
-Also, scroll down even more for tips about viewing the Northern Lights, Opening Hours, Prices in US Dollars and Euros.
+Below the tips: Even more tips about viewing the Northern Lights, Opening Hours, Prices in US Dollars and Euros.

-Tip: If you stay in Reykjavik and prefer it hassle free, book one of these tours: Blue Lagoon Tours incl.
+Tip: If you stay in Reykjavik and prefer it comfortable, book one of these tours: Blue Lagoon Tours incl.
 Transfer from Reykjavik.
 Some also include a 'small' Golden Circle tour with excellent guides!

 Now: What about Blue Lagoon tickets?
 Pre-booking your admission tickets is necessary for this famous spa in Iceland, as they only allow a limited number of visitors.
 In this way, they avoid a heavily crowded lagoon.
 However, regardless of the season and month it still gets busy during the day.
 Read on for our best time to visit tips before you go: